-- 10 Reflecting the Parties' commitment to the principles of Aboriginal and Torres Strait Islander Self-Determination, social and restorative justice and cultural affirmation, 11 The University will implement an Aboriginal and Torres Strait Islander employment strategy will be implemented with the objectives of: - (a) maximising staff development along with the transfer of job skills and information in order to increase Indigenous knowledge, independence, remuneration, job security and self-sufficiency; - (b) increasing, encouraging and fostering Indigenous employment and participation at all levels of work activity; - (c) facilitating and encouraging the direct involvement of Indigenous staff members in determining their own career strategies, goals and objectives; and - (d) establishing clear targets (including targeted timelines) for employment of other of other of other o - 11 Staff representation in the monitoring and implementation of the the with its integrated strategy, Wingara Mura Bunga Barrabugu. - Indigenous Australian staff are entitled to up to five days special paid leave to attend to Indigenous cultural/ceremonial obligations.
-Staff will provide appropriate documentation to their Supervisor.
+- Reflecting the Parties' commitment to the principles of Aboriginal and Torres Strait Islander Self-Determination, social and restorative justice and cultural affirmation, an Aboriginal and Torres Strait Islander employment strategy will be implemented with the objectives of: - (a) maximising staff development along with the transfer of job skills and information in order to increase Indigenous knowledge, independence, remuneration, job security and self-sufficiency; - (b) increasing, encouraging and fostering Indigenous employment and participation at all levels of work activity; - (c) facilitating and encouraging the direct involvement of Indigenous staff members in determining their own career strategies, goals and objectives; and

-will be facilitated by Union representation on the Indigenous Education Advisory Committee, chaired by the Deputy Vice-Chancellor (Education) who has responsibility for all indigenous matters, University-wide.
+- (d) establishing clear targets (including targeted timelines) for Indigenous staff to comprise at least two per cent of each Academic and General staff. - Staff representation in the monitoring and implementation of the strategy will be facilitated by Union representation on the Indigenous Education Advisory Committee, chaired by the Deputy Vice-Chancellor (Education) who has responsibility for all indigenous matters, University-wide.